-- 71. Within 7 days of the registrar receiving the complaint and written evidence in support, the respondent will normally be informed in writing about the complaint, sent a copy (subject to editing if the circumstances in paragraph 72 applywith contact details of the complainant or witness deleted where appropriate see paragraphs 41 and 44 above), and notified of the registrar's function and the date when the registrar expects to submit the written report to the bishop.
+- 71. Within 7 days of the registrar receiving the complaint and written evidence in support, the respondent will normally be informed in writing about the s11(1), r10 complaint, sent a copy (with contact details of the complainant or witness deleted where appropriate - see paragraphs 41 and 44 above), and notified of the registrar's function and the date when the registrar expects to submit the written report to the bishop.
 The registrar should include a letter from the bishop explaining about the care and support that will be provided on behalf of the bishop for the respondent (the bishop may use the pro-forma letter at appendix B5).
-In exceptional circumstances the registrar may for no longer than is necessary delay notifying the respondent that a complaint has been made. - 72.
-A respondent is normally entitled to know the identity of anyone who makes a complaint, but.
-Where appropriate, a registrar may, if there are exceptional circumstances and it would be in the interests of justice, withhold from the respondent any details which would reveal the identity of the complainant, a child or a witness; if so the registrar must immediately notify the bishop that this has been done.
-Where the complainant's identity is disclosed, the respondent should be told not to discuss the complaint with the complainant.
-If the complainant's identity is not disclosed to the respondent at this stage, it must however be disclosed later if the bishop decides not to dismiss the complaint having received the registrar's written report. - Once a formal complaint is made it is inappropriate for the respondent to talk to the complainant about it; the complaint must be resolved through the formal disciplinary procedures.
+In exceptional circumstances the registrar may for no longer than is necessary delay notifying the r10(2) respondent that a complaint has been made. - 72.
+A respondent is entitled to know the identity of anyone who makes a complaint, but should be told not to discuss the complaint with the complainant. - 73.
+Once a formal complaint is made it is inappropriate for the respondent to talk to the complainant about it; the complaint must be resolved through the formal disciplinary procedures.
 Any attempt by the respondent, either personally or through others, to put pressure on a complainant to withdraw a complaint is improper.
-That does not mean that the respondent cannot talk to the complainant about other matters that might need to be discussed, for example, when the complainant is a churchwarden.
+That does not mean that the respondent cannot talk to the complainant about other matters that might need to be discussed, for example, when the complainant is a churchwarden. - 74.
+The respondent should be informed in writing by the registrar of the limited purpose of the preliminary scrutiny.
+The respondent should also be informed that there is no need to make any submissions at this stage in response to the complaint, but that there will be an opportunity later to r10(2) & (3)

-74. The respondent should be informed in writing by the registrar of the limited purpose of the preliminary scrutiny.
-The respondent should also be informed that there is no need to make any submissions at this stage in response to the complaint, but that there will be an opportunity later to respond in detail to the complaint if it proceeds.
-The pro-forma letter at r10(1) appendix B4 may be used by the registrar for this purpose.
+respond in detail to the complaint if it proceeds.
+The pro-forma letter at r10(1)appendix B4 may be used by the registrar for this purpose.